TheBigBookMan/grad-dip/Human Interaction/Interaction with Indirect Devices.md

 		- user may not know caps lock is on
 	- designing modeless interactions is sometimes viewed as desireable
 	- trutyh is modes cant be avoided in most cases
+	- important to show to the user the current mode they are in so they know what uis going on
+	- also present the soft burttons for a user to change between known modes of the application
 	- example car-0 three modes- neutral, drive and reverse
 		- main issues with modes are
 			- changing modes